metemaddar/squid-proxy/README.md

 ## Warning ⚠️

-It has not tested yet.
+It doesn't have authentication yet.

 # TODO

 - Add Authentication
-- Add squid.conf